Labor Day Oktoberfest supports area non-profits, youth groups and cultural organizations. So buy a ticket, have fun and do good all at once!

 The Main Street Grille and Brewing Co. is about more than just great food and hand crafted beers.
 They embody an ethic of hospitality and exceptional service that keeps their customers coming back for more, and all at a customer conscious price.
 Understanding that they only have one shot to make a customer happy and gain their repeat patronage, they pride themselves on only using the finest and freshest ingredients from their menu to their beer list.
 Be it a special meal request, holding a favorite table, or just remembering a guest's name, it's the little things that set The Main Street Grille apart from the run of the mill.

 The Cleveland Oktoberfest Microbrew Competition will be held Friday-Monday Labor Day weekend, Aug.
-31st-Sept.
-3rd, 2012.
-Microbrew Competition hours are from 5PM-Midnight Fri, 3PM-Midnight Sat & Sun, and from 3PM-9PM Monday.
-Brewers may elect to participate all 4 days, or a select number of days.
-The Oktoberfest will provide volunteers to pour the beer, so brewers need not be present to participate, with the exception of Friday night.
+29th-Sept.
+1st, 2014.
+Microbrew Competition hours are from 5PM-Midnight Fri, 2PM-Midnight Sat & Sun, and from 2PM-9PM Monday.
+Oktoberfest will provide volunteers to pour, so brewers need not be present to participate, with the exception of Friday night.
 Since medals are handed out Friday night, we would like to have at least one brewery rep from each brewery present.
 An 8' x 10' space will be provided to each participating brewer.
 No fee will be charged for space.
 Only established breweries will be considered for inclusion.
-Though non-German beer styles are permitted, this being an Oktoberfest, we'd prefer that brewers concentrate on German styles (see categories below), particularly since non-German styles will only be eligible for awards in the People's Choice and Best of Show categories.
+Though non-German beer styles are permitted, this being an Oktoberfest, we'd prefer that brewers concentrate on German styles (see categories below).
+Non-German styles will only be eligible for awards in the People's Choice and Best of Show categories.
 Brewers may submit up to three beer styles for consideration.

-The Cleveland Labor Day Oktoberfest will purchase two half barrel kegs per brewer per day Fri-Sun, and one half barrel keg for Monday (7 kegs in total).
-Should demand exceed supply, Oktoberfest may opt to purchase additional kegs on an as needed basis pending availability.
+The Cleveland Labor Day Oktoberfest will purchase as much beer as necessary to meet demand, which for most brewers should be roughly 9 kegs total (not per style), though brewers who went through more than that in previous years are free to bring more.
+Should demand exceed supply, Oktoberfest would wish to purchase additional kegs from any brewers who are able to restock on the fly.
 Oktoberfest will provide keg tubs, though we ask that entrants bring their own jocky boxes.
 Ice will be freely available upon request.
 Brewers wishing to participate should submit the online application by

 .
-Oktoberfest reserves the right to accept or reject any application for any reason.
+Prio to the competition, we like to have a list of beers being submitted by each brewer.
+This gives our judging panel a chance to properly prepare to judge all entries.
+Note that Oktoberfest reserves the right to accept or reject any application for any reason.
 Space is limited, so brewers who wish to participate should submit applications for consideration as soon as possible.

 On Friday there will be a panel judging, and on Monday the People's Choice ballots will be tallied and a winner announced.
 The panel judging Friday night will award the best beer in four separate categories, as well as a Best in Show.